cx-designers/demo-repository/src/convert-a-spreadsheet-into-an-app-services.md

 - infoItem: With a dedicated team of developers, we ensure that your new application retains all essential spreadsheet functionalities while introducing enhanced automation, user accessibility, and real-time collaboration.
 Whether for internal operations or customer-facing apps, we create solutions that streamline workflows and optimize productivity.

-devBgImg: "/assets/img/bg-convert-a-spreadsheet-into-an-app.png"
+devBgImg: "/assets/img/convert-spreadsheet-into-app.png"
-devBgAlt : "bg-img"
+devBgAlt : "Convert spreadsheet into app"